(757) 354-2167 | Located in Virginia Beach and Smithfield

 Item 19: Financial Performance Representations

 Franchisors must either (1) disclaim that they make any financial representation or (2) make a financial representation.
 In either case, the FDD must provide specific pieces of information.
 Franchisors cannot make any financial representation to a prospect except to the extent disclosed in Item 19.
 Further, franchisors must have data to backup any representation and provide that data upon request.
-Learn more about Item 19 from our site or see our blog post: What is Item 19 Financial Performance Representation
+What is an Item 19 Financial Performance Representation?

 Item 20: Outlets and Franchisee Information